AniRockShady/Web-scraping-Project/README.md

 # Beautiful Soup: How to Run

+Please fetch this repository on you local device Navigate to "soup" folder and run "NetflixmoviesInfo.py" It will will be generating the csv file named "Netflixmovies.csv"

 # Selenium: How to Run

+Please fetch this repository on you local device Navigate to "selenium" folder and run "RottentomatoesSeleniumScraper.py" It will will be generating the csv file named "Output-HundredBestFilmsInfo.csv"

 # Scrapy: How to Run
 - Fetch this repository to your local device.